localjo/encyclopedia-cli/README.md

 ## Commands

-Once you've started the app, you can use the following commands:
+Once you've started the app, you can type the following commands:

 ### `READ <article>`